Albert Wohlstetter: Early life and education

 Albert Wohlstetter was born on 19 December 1913, the fourth and youngest child of Philip Wohlstetter and Nellie (née Friedman).
 His paternal grandparents were cosmopolitan Jews who immigrated to the United States from the Austro-Hungarian Empire in the latter half of the nineteenth century.
 Albert's father, Philip, was born in the United States about twenty years later.
 Albert's older siblings were William (1902–1967), Helene (1906–1974) and Charles (1910–1995).
 Albert's brother Charles was an accomplished businessman who would help Albert get his start as a young man.
 Charles also employed Helene at one of his companies, ConTel, where she was killed in a shooting by a disgruntled employee in 1974.

 The Wohlstetters lived in the Washington Heights neighborhood of Manhattan.
 After attending the City College of New York, Philip Wohlstetter became an attorney and served as chief counsel to the Metropolitan Opera.
 In 1912, he founded one of the early phonograph companies, the Rex Talking Machine Corporation.
 Luminaries of the performance world were regular guests in the Wohlstetter home.
-The Rex company was taken over and its Wilmington, Delaware factory converted to war production during the World War I. Philip died of a heart attack in 1918 when Albert was four years old.
+The Rex company was taken over and its Wilmington, Delaware factory converted to war production during World War I. Philip died of a heart attack in 1918 when Albert was four years old.